-The panellists discussed the importance of building and letting down barriers with their clients.
-McCabe stated that due to cuts in Legal Aid, sometimes barristers are required to fill the additional role of solicitors, counsellors and babysitters.
+The panellists discussed the importance of building trusting relationships with their clients.
+McCabe stated that due to cuts in legal aid, sometimes barristers are required to fill the additional role of solicitors, counsellors and babysitters.
 However, it was stressed by both panellists that while it is vital to gain the client’s trust, their ultimate role was not to be the client’s friend, but to be their lawyer and to win.

 The next important topic was wellbeing at the Bar.
 McCabe began by discussing the many issues facing barristers such as sleep deprivation, lack of free weekends, 5am starts and judicial bullying.
 She admitted that the fast-paced lifestyle does come at a personal cost.
-McCabe described a wellbeing conference she had held which despite being an inspiration to many, only included a small percentage of men.
+McCabe described a wellbeing conference she had spoken at which, despite being an inspiration to many, was only attended by a handful of men.
 The panel analysed why this might be the case by exploring the societal pressures faced by men, maintaining that when it comes to mental health, men are not encouraged to express their wellbeing concerns.

 Continuing on the topic of wellbeing, McCabe asserted that while some stress is an inevitable part of the job, there are several ways in which a person can improve their wellbeing at the Bar.
 This included: sleeping well, eating well, doing yoga and making room for personal time.
 She maintained that these can be achieved by saying no to extra work.